 Bastogne, a city full of memories

-Bastogne is an important historical tourism destination in Belgium where you can visit numerous monuments and museums dedicated to the Battle of the Bulge, One of the key battles of the Second World War.
+Bastogne is an important historical tourism destination home to many monuments and museums dedicated to the Battle of the Bulge, a key World War II battle.

 This Walloon town is situated in the province of Luxembourg, where the Rhine valley and the Meuse valley meet.
 The city has always been a town that people passed through, first for the nomadic peoples and then for the Romans.